 a) Don’t redeem any codes on a shared account!

 b) Don’t download any other apps on the shared account!

 1. Go to Settings -> Tap on Screen Time -> Tap on Content & Privacy Restrictions

 2. Notice the Content & Privacy Restrictions toggle has been turned OFF, turn this toggle to ON

 3. After the Content & Privacy Restrictions toggle has been turned back ON, you will be able to select your Apple ID and log out to sign in with the appropriate test credentials

 Please note: There is usually a delay when signing in and out of the Apple ID.
 Once you sign back into your personal Apple ID the account may not be selectable immediately.
-If you wait a little while, it will be able to be selected again as described in the instructions above.
+If you wait a little while, you will be able to select it again as described in the instructions above.